Tips for Taps Blog

 If either of these instances persist, plants often lose their leaves entirely.
 The best way to fix water-related issues (besides adjusting your watering schedule): alter soil texture through the addition of sand to improve drainage.

 Temperature also plays a role in leaf pigment.
 Chlorosis can be brought on by cooler temperatures and often presents during the spring time in young plants.
 A good tip to help you stabilize your soil temperature: apply a one to two inch layer of organic compost, followed by three to four inches of organic mulch.
 Along with creating favorable conditions for root growth, this combination will prevent soil temperature fluctuations during both winter and summer.

 Non-viral disease can also cause leaves to turn pale or yellow.
-Spot diseases, mildews, and rusts can all result in chlorosis for various reasons.
-If any of these diseases are the cause, you can oftentimes confirm by spotting fungal growth on or near yellowed areas.
+Spot diseases, mildews, and rusts can all result in chlorosis for various reasons., If any of these diseases are the cause, you can often confirm by spotting fungal growth on or near yellowed areas.

 Additionally, pests that attack plant roots or foliage often also cause leaf yellowing.
 Aphids, whiteflies, and red spider mites can all be possible culprits.

-If you have questions about soil health or testing, send us a message at email@example.com and our team of engineers, horticulturalists, and expert gardens will be happy to help!
+If you have questions about soil health or testing, send us a message at email@example.com and our team of engineers, scientists and environmental experts will be happy to help.